The Proposal

 The Go namespace for all base level functions, structs, variables, and interfaces is already rather croweded.
 Go only has packages to divide all of these things.
 To help with this, a couple naming conventions emerged that let you identify what things are at first glance:

-• strings and errors are packages. string and error are types.
+are types.
 Without proper IDE hilighting, this is invisible to the user.
-Adding an s normally means a package reference.
+Adding ans

 The Proposal is Huge